Byrdseed

 Now let’s explore how we can put students into a state of curiosity.

-It’s worth noting: there’s a difference between “state” and “trait” curiosity.
-Some people we know are simply curious people.
-We’d say they have the trait of curiosity (who knows how they got it).
+- Trait Curiosity Some people we know are simply curious people.
+We’d say they have the trait of curiosity.
+And who knows how they got it!

 We Have To Know Something

 Here’s one key: to become curious, you must already know something about the topic.
-Curiosity only fires up when we discover that some important information is missing or that it contradicts information we already had.
+Curiosity only fires up when we realize that some important information is missing or that it contradicts information we already had.
 George Loewenstein calls this the Information Gap theory of curiosity.

 If we want students to become curious, we must prepare that curiosity with sufficient context.